InstantWebP2P/appnet.link/README.md

       // ...
     });

     2. hook your node.js web server in peer.
-Websocket server is supported with wspp module as well.notes: Please mount your web server in path prefix as nmcln.vpath below is express App example. file peerweb.js.
+Websocket server is supported with wspp module as well.
+This is an express App example. file peerweb.js.

     var express = require('express');
     var WebSocket = require('wspp');